jakemcc/jakemccrary.com/source/_posts/2016-11-16-the-guide-to-distributed-work.markdown

 # Communication

 Communication is inherently different on a distributed team.
-All of a sudden, you cannot just walk across an office to interupt someone and ask them a question.
+All of a sudden, you cannot just walk across an office to interrupt someone and ask them a question.
 Communication happens mostly through text.
 Your skill at written communication needs to be high.

 You lose a lot of context with written communication when compared to vocal or in person communication.
 You no longer have body language or tone of voice to help you interpret what someone means.
 Losing tone is huge.
-Text communication tends to be interpretted more negatively [TODO: source?] than intended.
+Text communication tends to be interpreted more negatively [TODO: source?] than intended.
 Try to read text messages with a positive tone.

 It can also be useful to have rules around the expectations of different forms of communication.
 How quickly does an email need to be responded to?
-How quick should a response be to a chat room meessage?
+How quick should a response be to a chat room message?
 When should you pick up the phone and call someone?

 ## Stand-ups